Noahpinion Defense of Elon Musk is Logical Fallacy Bingo

 7. Bandwagon

 Suggesting that because Musk has repeatedly “made his hecklers eat their words,” his critics must be wrong now?
 If anything Musk has been the one eating his words more than anyone.
 Remember when he said if you tried to warn people his driverless didn’t work he would blame you for all the deaths he caused?
-Now he’s saying not only has driverless never really worked, everyone who paid a premium to be grandfathered in will have to pay more, and there’s still no evidence it will work.
+It was a lethal bandwagon fallacy that threatened accurate reporting with retaliation.
+Now he’s not only admitting he never had driverless, that it never really worked while many dozens or more were killed, he’s switching to say everyone who already paid a premium to be grandfathered in (and wasn’t killed) is expected to pay more advanced fees… while there’s still no evidence it will ever work.

 8. False Dichotomy

 Presenting the only options as either accepting Musk as “the single most capable man in America” or being foolish.
-This ignores the vast spectrum of reasonable positions between these extremes, such as Musk being the biggest liar in the history of American business.
+This ignores the vast spectrum of reasonable positions between these extremes, such as Musk being assessed as the most prolific liar in the history of American business.

 9. Cherry Picking

-Selecting specific successes is not a strong position (like SpaceX’s unsafe numbers of failing satellites injected into space hastily and already falling apart, which will prove to be a disaster some time in the near future rather than today).
-Any attempt to downplay or ignore past and current disasters or problematic areas for Musk doesn’t fly because there are far too many problems in too many areas, they simply can’t be avoided.
-He literally has Roman-era concubine problems, just to show how deeply disturbed and unworthy of leadership roles he is across multiple levels.
+Selecting specific successes is not a strong position.
+SpaceX’s unsafe numbers of failing satellites injected into space hastily are already falling apart, which will prove to be a disaster some time in the near future rather than today.
+Any attempt to downplay or ignore the past and current disasters or problematic areas for Musk isn’t going to fly for long because there are far too many problems in too many areas.
+We usually call this tech-debt and he has more accumulating than the entire history of tech.
+They simply can’t be avoided, no matter how fast and far he tries to run from the tsunami of mistakes he created.
+He literally threw himself into Roman-era concubine problems, just to show how deeply disturbed and unworthy of leadership roles he is across multiple levels.
+Honestly I’m surprised anyone wants to still hunt for cherries in the rotting soggy botulism tech-pies he tosses around.

 10. Strawman